 The likely outcome of this case is the lawsuit will proceed through the discovery phase of the litigation [depositions, document exchanges, etc.].
 Google will then file a Motion for Summary Judgment sometime around the end of 2016, and the court will likely grant the motion.
 If the judge rejects the ruling and allows the case to go to trial, an appellate court will eventually take the matter up and squash the claims of the Plaintiff.

 In short, much ado about nothing.

+Can you sue Google for removing a website from its rankings?
 For better or worse, search engines have a right to edit their search results.
 The e-ventures case will not alter this right.